 Wilson has served as the NBA’s official ball supplier since the start of the 2021–22 season thanks to a multi-year agreement announced in May 2020.
 Since 1983, the NBA had utilised official Spalding game balls, which were replaced after the 2020–21 season.
 Up until the 1982–83 season, Wilson had been the manufacturer of NBA balls since the league’s inaugural season in 1946.

-Wilson also assumes the role of official ball for the Women’s National Basketball Association (WNBA), the NBA G League, the NBA 2K League, and Basketball Africa League as per its latest agreement with the NBA.
+Wilson also assumes the role of official ball for the Women’s National Basketball Association (WNBA), the NBA G League, the NBA 2K League, and the Basketball Africa League as per its latest agreement with the NBA.
 The 2022 WNBA season, the 2021–22 NBA G League season and the 2021 virtual NBA 2K League season all saw the introduction of Wilson’s ball.

 The NBA announced in June 2015 that it had signed an apparel deal with Nike beginning with the 2017-18 season.
 The eight-year deal is reportedly worth US$1 billion.